kalecodes/practice-portfolio/README.md

 Professional Portfolio created to practice implementation with HTML, CSS, and JS

 ## Testing
-Updating README.md to test removal of credential helper
+Updating README.md to re-test removal of credential helper